ash54x/Data-Science-Machine-Learning-Portfolio/README.md

 - Algorithmic problem solving using Python

-2. Machine Learning for Data Science:
-This course provided a rigorous foundation in modern machine learning techniques and their applications to real-world problems.
+2. Machine Learning for Data Science - This course provided a rigorous foundation in modern machine learning techniques and their applications to real-world problems.
 Concepts include:

 - Supervised learning (linear models, decision trees, ensembles)